– Meet with your advisor. (or at least email them)

 Homework: Prepares you to be successful on quizzes and exams.
 If you don’t understand how to do a problem, don’t let it slide.
 See your instructor and/or the learning center coach.
 Do the problem over and over until you can do it yourself without error.
 Helps you tremendously on exams.
 Take interest in your subject.
 One class is a building block for another, so it is important to do well in each.

 Instructors: Your instructor wants you to succeed.
 He/she is not trying to trick you.
 Ask questions; learn how to learn.
 Explore the subject.
 Master the material.
-Instructors don’t ‘give’ grades, you earn grades.
+Instructors don’t ‘give’ grades, students earn grades.
 Our curriculum is challenging.
 Get help as soon as you need it.
 Know your instructor’s office hours.
 Your instructors are experts in their fields and enjoy teaching those who want to learn.